You will learn

 Learn reasons why wireless carriers filter SMS messages and best practices for avoiding a failed delivery.

 As with email providers (Google, Yahoo, etc.), mobile carriers filter messages that they think are spam.
-However, rather than sending your message to the spam folder the way email providers do, wireless carriers will not deliver your messages.
+However, unlike with email, wireless carriers will sometimes not deliver your messages.
 If this happens, you may see that the SMS failed delivery due to a “Carrier Violation” error.